Guarantor loans help those with poor credit scores to borrow money, by allowing a friend or family member to guarantee the loan repayments.

 Our services are provided at no cost to you.
 We may receive a commission from the companies we refer you to, but this does not affect what you will pay for the product you choose.

-The key feature of a guarantor loan is that the person with bad credit needs someone to agree to pay their loan if they are unable to.
+However, the key feature of a guarantor loan is that you need a friend or family member to agree to pay back your loan if you are unable to.

-Your guarantor will only be asked to make payments as a last resort if you miss instalments.
 Being a guarantor is a serious financial commitment, so both parties should be aware of what they are doing, and be comfortable with the arrangement.
+Think carefully about how it could affect your relationship.

-Typically, guarantors must be at least 21 years old with a good credit history, and preferably be a homeowner.
-Lenders will carry out a credit check on the guarantor to confirm they have a good credit score, and can afford the repayments of the loan if the bad credit borrower can’t.
+Lenders will carry out a credit check on the guarantor to confirm they have a good credit score, and can afford the repayments of the loan if needed.
 A guarantor will need to provide identification, proof of address, bank statements and other details.

 Guarantor loans are targeted at those who have a bad credit score, for example a history of missing repayments or no previous credit history, and who are likely to be turned down by mainstream lenders.
 This is why they are also known as bad credit guarantor loans.